azfullstack2258/react-native-posts/README.md

 yarn start
 ```

+You can verify the API is working by visiting http://localhost:4000/repos in
+your browser or another HTTP client.

 React (/web)
 ------------
-Using the provided `create-react-app` base, fetch repo data from the Express
+Using the provided `create-react-app` base, fetch repo data from the provided
-endpoint created above.
+Express API.
 Display a list of repositories.
-Include the repository
+Include the repository name,
-name, description, language, and forks count.
+description, language, and forks count.

 Add buttons for each language type.
 Make clicking on a language button filter
 the list by type.